Health & Human Services

 Welcome!
-I am pleased to introduce you to the Evanston Health Department, one of only 4 certified municipal health departments in Illinois, and the oldest, having been established in 1874.
-The Evanston Health Department is the local face of a global network of professionals who strive to ensure the public's health through ongoing activities to protect residents and assess the needs of the community.
+I am pleased to introduce you to the Evanston Health & Human Services Department, one of only 4 certified municipal health departments in Illinois, and the oldest, having been established in 1874.
+The Evanston Health & Human Services Department is the local face of a global network of professionals who strive to ensure the public's health through ongoing activities to protect residents and assess the needs of the community.

 Ensures your access to healthcare, food, housing, shelter and